hanzoai/app/README.md

 ## Project management

-hanzo.ai is a community effort!
+Hanzo is a community effort!
 Still, the core team of contributors aims at organizing the project in way that allows you to understand where the current areas of focus are.

 If you want to know what we are working on, what we are planning to work on, or if you want to contribute to the